Animiral/go-strength-model/README.md

 ```

 The script copies all columns from the input except for `Winner`.
 The new winner is noted in the `Score` column of the output file, with a value of `1` if black wins, `0` if white wins, and `0.5` if the game cannot be decided.
 Undecided games are omitted from the output unless you pass the flag `--keep-undecided` to the script.
 The depth of evaluation can be modified with the `--max-visits` argument, which passes through to KataGo.
+If the process of judging games should be interrupted, the script can resume from any point.
+If the output file exists prior to running, all SGF names in it are excluded from being run through KataGo and new results are appended to the file.

 ## Splitting the Dataset